-As with the above tools, this can pick up audio coming out of your computer’s speakers, too.
-You can use it to identify a song playing on your computer itself.
+As with the above tools, Midomo can pick up audio coming from your computer’s speakers, so you can use it to identify a song playing on the computer itself.

-Obviously, this trick depends on matching a recorded song playing to a fingerprint of that recorded song in a database somewhere.
-It generally won’t work with songs being played live.
+Obviously, song identification relies on matching the song to which you’re listening to a fingerprint of that recorded song in a database somewhere.
+It generally won’t work with songs being played live, and it may not work on songs if there’s a lot of other noise around.
 If you can hear some of the lyrics, just plugging them into Google or another search engine often works wonders.
-Try enclosing them in quotes to find pages containing just those specific phrases.
+Try enclosing the lyrics in quotes to find pages containing just those specific phrases.
 You’ll hopefully find lyrics pages associated with that particular song.

 Image Credit: brett jordan on Flickr

 - › Hundreds of Smartphone Apps Are Spying on Your TV Watching.
 Here’s How to Disable Them